Woodsia ilvensis: Taxonomy

+Woodsia ilvensis is one of the parents of the hybrid × Woodsimatium abbeae, the other being Physematium scopulinum.

 Distribution

 Its distribution is circumpolar.
 It is most abundant in Scandinavia, the Ural and Altai mountains and the eastern United States.
 It is also found in Japan, Alaska, Canada, coastal Greenland and various European locations including the Alps.

 It is considered "Threatened" or "Endangered" in the states of Illinois, Iowa, and Maryland and "Presumed Extirpated" in Ohio.
 Also found in West Virginia and North Carolina, it is the most common Woodsia species in the US.

 Its UK distribution is confined to Angus and the Moffat Hills in Scotland, north Wales and Teesdale and the Lake District in England.
 There are fewer than 90 wild clumps in the whole of the UK, where it is on the edge of its natural range and is considered to be "Endangered".
 For this reason it became a protected species in the UK in 1975 under the Conservation of Wild Creatures and Wild Plants Act.